Apple Logo

 • The Curse of Expertise (Fisher & Keil, 2016):

-• To guard against “the curse of expertise,” beta-test your workshop with a trusted novice so that you can get accurate feedback on what areas and words that need more explanation, and which areas you may have elaborated on too much.
+• To guard against “the curse of expertise,” you can do a test run of the workshop with a trusted novice so that you can get accurate feedback on what areas and words need more explanation, and which areas you may have elaborated on too much.

-• Learning objectives should each be SMART: Specific, Measurable, Attainable, Relevant, and Time-based (Chatterjee & Corral, 2017).
+2. Begin with the end in mind by making sure your workshops’ Learning Objectives are SMART: Each learning objective should be: Specific, Measurable, Attainable, Relevant, and Time-based (Chatterjee & Corral, 2017).

-• Measurable: How will it be determined that the specific learning outcome has been met?
+• Measurable: How will you determine that the specific learning outcome has been met?

-• Relevant: How does the learning objectives relate to the needs and desires of the workshop participants?
+• Relevant: How do the learning objectives relate to the needs and desires of the workshop participants?

 • Here are two examples of SMART learning objectives: